rhysmorgan134/node-CarPlay/examples/carplay-node-without-audio/README.md

 # Running this example

 **Note:** This example does not have audio processing, and relies on a separate bluetooth audio output device (optional) for audio.
+If there's no audio dongle connected, audio will play from iPhone itself.

 In the root folder of node-CarPlay run:
 ```